 Search ImagingPixel for Images by Camera or Lens

-Yashica FR I 35mm MF SLR Film Camera
+Yashica FR I 35mm SLR Film Camera Review

 Film Camera Review - Yashica FR I 35mm SLR Film Camera

-Film Camera Review: A recommended and easy-to-use 35mm autoexposure SLR film camera even for the beginner.
+A highly recommended and easy-to-use 35mm autoexposure SLR film camera even for the beginner.

 A highly recommended 35mm SLR film camera for you to start out with, even if you are a beginner photographer, is the Yashica FR I, an advanced enthusiast model introduced by Yashica in 1977.
 Development of the FR I was based on the best traits of earlier Contax RTS and Yashica FR models.
 This, of course, includes the 'feather-touch' electronic shutter system.